aerogear/modern-appdev-workshop/README.md

 ![Mobile App Overview in MDC](./doc/img/mdc-config-tab.png)

-## F) Binding the Server to Your App Using the Mobile Developer Console
+## 6. Binding the Server to Your App Using the Mobile Developer Console

 Let's use the MDC to bind to the server deployed in the previous step.
 This will provide our application with the configuration needed to talk to the server provisioned in OpenShift instead of one running locally.

-1. Select your Mobile App from the MDC
+1. Select your Mobile App from the MDC.
 2. Click the `Mobile Services` tab.
 This shows you a list of available services that can be bound to your app.
 3. Click the `Bind to App` button on the `Data Sync` service from the list.
 4. In the form, provide the public URL for your backend server.
+(You can find this with `oc get route` from within the project where you deployed the server.)

 ![Binding a Sync Server to Mobile App in MDC](./doc/img/sync-bind-form.png)